Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Framework, notation, and the Fisher randomization test

 \subsection{Sharp null hypotheses and imputation of potential outcomes}

 \citet{Fisher35a} proposed to test the null hypothesis that the treatment has no effect for any unit, that is $\bm{Y}(1) = \bm{Y}(0)$ or equivalently $\bm{\tau} = \bm{0}$.
-Such null hypothesis is called a sharp null hypothesis, under which all missing potential outcomes can be imputed from the observed data.
-Specifically, under Fisher's null of no effect, we have $Y_i(1) = Y_i(0) = Y_i$ for all unit $1\le i \le n$.
+Such a null hypothesis is called a sharp null hypothesis, under which all missing potential outcomes can be imputed from the observed data.
+Specifically, under Fisher's null of no effect, we have $Y_i(1) = Y_i(0) = Y_i$ for all units $i=1,\ldots,n$.
 After imputing all the potential outcomes, we can know the null distribution of any test statistic exactly, which further provides an exact $p$-value.
-Such testing procedure is often called the Fisher randomization test, and the resulting $p$-value is called the randomization $p$-value.
-The Fisher randomization test also works for general sharp null hypotheses, as described in detail below.
+Such a testing procedure is often called the Fisher randomization test, and the resulting $p$-value is called the randomization $p$-value.